tlorenzi/You-Dont-Know-JS/get-started/ch1.md

 JS is a compiled language, meaning the tools (including the JS engine) process and verify a program (reporting any errors!) before it executes.

 With our language now *defined*, let's start getting to know its ins and outs.

-[^specApB]: ECMAScript 2019 Language Specification, Appendix B: Additional ECMAScript Features for Web Browsers, https://www.ecma-international.org/ecma-262/10.0/#sec-additional-ecmascript-features-for-web-browsers (latest as of time of this writing in January 2020)